pawKer/Vidify-Node/README.md

 ## 🚀 Quick start

+This is the node version of my other project [Vidify](https://github.com/pawKer/Vidify) which was done in Python.

 You can just download the latest executable file for your OS from [here](https://github.com/pawKer/Vidify-Node/releases/latest).

 ## 🔧 Running via Node